By: Blonde Two

 5. Add the ‘secret ingredient’ (alcoholic hand gel) in fairly generous amounts.

-6. Put the tampon down next to a bundling of kindling (dried grass, small sticks, dried tree bark etc).
+6. Put the tampon down next to a bundle of kindling (dried grass, small sticks, dried tree bark etc).

 7. Light the tampon (limiting yourself to only one match is most satisfying).